Jim Turner (placekicker): Career

 Turner was born and raised in Martinez, California.
 He graduated from John Swett High School in 1959.
 He played for the football team as a quarterback and was also a freestyle swimmer.
 Turner attended Utah State University, where he played college football for the Utah State Aggies as both a quarterback and placekicker.

-The Washington Redskins of the National Football League (NFL) selected Turner in the 19th round of the 1963 NFL draft.
+The Washington Redskins of the National Football League (NFL) selected Turner 259th overall in the 19th round of the 1963 NFL draft.
 He signed with the Redskins, but failed a tryout with the Redskins and was released.
 Turner signed with the New York Jets of the American Football League (AFL) as a free agent in 1964.
 He set then-league records with single-season totals of 145 points and 34 field goals in 1968.
+He tie Gino Cappelletti's AFL record with six field goals (on eight attempts) on November 3, 1968 against the Buffalo Bills.
+It was matched in 1972 but not broken until Jason Myers broke the record with seven field goals in 2018.
 Turner kicked for nine points, making two of three field goals, in the AFL Championship Game win over the Oakland Raiders.
 He had 10 points in the Jets' 16–7 defeat of the Baltimore Colts in Super Bowl III.
 He was named to the Pro Bowl in 1968 and 1969.

-Following the 1970 season the Jets traded Turner to the Denver Broncos for Bobby Howfield.
+Following the 1970 season, the Jets traded Turner to the Denver Broncos for Bobby Howfield.
 He scored four points in the Broncos' losing effort in Super Bowl XII against the Dallas Cowboys, connecting on a 47-yard field goal and an extra point following a touchdown run by Rob Lytle.

 Turner finished his career with 304 of 488 (62%) field goals, 521 of 534 extra points and a touchdown on a 25 yard reception from a fake field goal, giving him 1,439 total points.
 Upon his retirement, he ranked second in field goals in NFL history, with only a fellow AFL veteran in George Blanda having more; Turner now ranks in the top 35 for kickers four decades after his career ended.
 He did not miss a game, playing in 228 consecutive contests.
 His single-season scoring record was broken by Mark Moseley in 1983, and Ali Haji-Sheikh broke Turner's field goal record the same season.
 He was inducted into the Denver Broncos Ring of Fame in 1988 and the Utah State University Athletics Hall of Fame in 2013.